TangoGibbons/ES6-Logger/README.md

 This is **not filtering**.

-Messages below the global log level are **never created**, not merely hidden.
+Messages below the configured log level are **never created**, not merely hidden.

 ---